Restream/reindexer/readme.md

 ### Aggregations

-Reindexer allows to do aggregation queries.
+Reindexer allows to retrive aggregated results.
 Currently Average and Sum aggregations are supported.
-To support aggregation `Query` has method:
-`Aggregate` should be called before Query execution - to ask reindexer calculate aggregation.
+In order to support aggregation, `Query` has method `Aggregate` that should be called before the `Query` execution: this will ask reindexer to calculate data aggregations.

-To get aggregation results `Iterator` had method `AggResults`, it is available after query execution, and returns slice of reults.
+To get aggregation results, `Iterator` has method `AggResults`: it is available after query execution and returns slice of results.

-There are 3 aggregations availavle
+There are 3 aggregations available

 - `AggMax` - get maximum field value
 - `AggMin` - get manimum field value